burlster1980/arupcodev060/content/arup-pages/services/digital-revamp/digital-design.md

             <div class="reveal rich-text__content">
             	<h2>Planning tools</h2>
                 <p>
                 	At the planning stage, we use digital tools and data-sets to build a robust picture of the context into which a project must fit.
-Our City Modelling Labs use agent-based modelling to help plan future transport infrastructure investments that truly meet current and future need.
+Our <a href="#">City Modelling Labs (page to be created)</a> use agent-based modelling to help plan future transport infrastructure investments that truly meet current and future need.
 We are also utilising our <a href="https://www.arup.com/expertise/services/digital/massmotion" target="_blank">MassMotion software</a> to allow accurate simulation of how people move around and interact with their environment helping us better consider user needs in design.
                 </p>
                 <p>
                 	Clients are also taking advantage of our machine learning powered tools to analyse and understand land-use at the district and city scale, enabling building designs to work in harmony with the city they join.